mgarces/open-esp-sprinklers/README.md

 - 8 Relay Module - [example](https://mauser.pt/catalog/product_info.php?products_id=096-8203)

 I've set out to build this, after sucessufully automating my own garden sprinklers using 3 Shelly 1; they are great, and work perfectly, but it's way messier to install and also 3 different Wi-Fi devices in your network to manage.
-With this solutio, you only have 1 device in your network.
+With this solution, you only have 1 device in your network.

 # Hardware diagram
 to do